 Twitter has supported two-factor authentication (2FA) for a while, but the service always required you to include a phone number as an auxiliary form of identification.
 Twitter has now changed its 2FA system to remove that dependency.
 Here's how that works.

 Originally introduced in January at CES 2019, the YubiKey 5Ci security key for two-factor physical authentication on iPhone, iPad, Mac and more is now available for $70.

-The iPhone maker has issued an apology to its customers in China over the recent scams which have helped nefarious users hack into Apple ID accounts that weren't protected with two-factor authentication.
+Apple today unexpectedly issued an apology to its customers in the 1.33 billion people market of China who became victims of the scams where nefarious users hacked into some Apple ID accounts that weren't protected with Apple's secure two-factor authentication system.

 Following a Gizmodo report this week alleging Facebook is giving advertisers access to your shadow contact information, the firm's confirmed that it's been using the phone number registered with their two-factor authentication (2FA) system in order to target you with ads.

 Microsoft today launched its popular Authenticator iOS app on Apple Watch.
 It permits owners of Apple's wearable device to approve log-in requests securely for Microsoft websites and services, no phone required.